 Pursuing a medical malpractice case requires extraordinary diligence and persistence as well as a fair amount of courage.
-Doctors and hospital seldom settle without a long, protracted battle.
+Doctors and hospitals seldom settle without a long, protracted battle.
 Failing to have a legal team in place with the resources to go the distance can torpedo an otherwise viable case.
+Due to the resources required to properly pursue a medical malpractice case and our desire to build deep relationships with the clients we serve, we have strict criteria for the types of medical cases we accept.
+Damages must be catastrophic.
+The medical malpractice cases we handle often involve those that have the worst of consequences.
+A provider error caused a person to lose their life, lose a limb, suffer brain damage, or caused severe, permanent, and life-altering type harm.

 When medical care is needed, we turn to doctors and other healthcare workers for help.
 The overwhelming majority of these individuals are dedicated professionals who take their job very seriously.